kneron/ONNX_Convertor/tflite-onnx/README.md

 ### Prerequisites

-We test these script using:
+We test our script using:
 * **Python 3**:    Python==3.7.7
 * **ONNX**:    onnx==1.4.1
 * **Tensorflow**:    tensorflow==1.15.0